 • We manage the Unit Ministry Team assets within the command and coordinate the religious support resources and needs of all units within the command and exercises technical supervision over subordinate chaplains and Religious Affairs Specialists.

 Bottom Line – if you need spiritual support or just need someone to talk or work through whatever is a challenge in your life call us.
 We are there to support you and your family.

-By CH (LTC) Brett Charsky
+Program Lead: CH (COL) Brett Charsky

 Office: (802) 318-0692

 Galatians 6:9 (ESV), And let us not grow weary of doing good, for in due season we will reap, if we do not give up.

 While it was not an exceptionally cold or snowy winter, many people look forward to running again outside without the snow, ice, and cold.
 When I was younger, I would go for long run and experience what is called a “runner’s high.”
 This occurs after intense or lengthy exercise and the body releases hormones called endorphins.
 (Runner's High: What It Is, How You Get It, and Other Benefits (healthline.com)